 - Allies Skills workshops

-- Code of conduct development advice
+- Code of Conduct and incident response plan development

 Many online communities and events have adopted a Code of Conduct, but those communities often don’t have direct experience dealing with Code of Conduct violations.
 A poorly written or badly enforced Code of Conduct gives your community a false sense of security.